Welcome to Editmojo!

 An editor will give you constructive feedback on your work based on their expertise.
-If an editor suggests you make changes to your style, word choices, or cut out a section entirely, they’re doing so to improve your work, not to be mean to you.
+If an editor suggests you make changes to your style, word choices, or cut out a section entirely, they’re doing so to improve your work, not to be mean.

 Hone Your Craft